tsqllint/tsqllint/README.md

 }
 ```

-add your new rule type to the RuleVisitors List
+add your new rule type to the RuleVisitors List, reflection is expensive :)

 ```csharp
 private readonly List<Type> RuleVisitors = new List<Type>()